folkhack/raspberry-pi-pwm-fan/readme.md

 sudo make uninstall
 ```

+---

 ### Notes:

 * Only tested with a Raspberry Pi 4 but should work fine with other models that have PWM capability
+* You will likely want to tweak the temps/speeds to your own needs in `main.c`.
+Currently I have it configured to aggressively keep the temps down as much as possible since mine literally sits centimeters away from a heated printer bed.

+---

 ### Helpful Resources: